OctopusDeploy/blog/blog/2022-q2/azure-bicep-octopus-deploy/index.md

 ---
 title: Azure Bicep and Octopus Deploy
-description: Learn how to use Bicep templates and automate their deployment using Octopus Deploy Runbooks.
+description: Learn how to use Bicep templates and automate their deployment using Octopus Runbooks.
 author: sarah.lean@octopus.com
 visibility: public
 published: 2022-06-14-1400